Michael Friedman has done a lot in his 78 years.

 The Staples High School Class of 1961 graduate produced “Hello, It’s Me.”
 He managed Todd Rundgren and Kris Kristofferson — as well as (with Albert Grossman) the careers of Bob Dylan, Janis Joplin, The Band, Odetta, and Peter Paul & Mary.
 He did publicity for the Dave Clark 5 and Herman’s Hermits.

 He sold Americana and folk art.
-He also owned the Ash Creek Saloons in Fairfield and Norwalk, along with Darien’s Goose restaurant.
+He owned the Ash Creek Saloons in Fairfield and Norwalk, along with Darien’s Goose restaurant.

-Of course, they were not random snapshots of the Friedman family at the beach, or their naked newborn in a bathtub.
+They were not random snapshots of the Friedman family at the beach, or their naked newborn in a bathtub.

 These were up close, personal — and superb — shots of some of the biggest names in the music world.

 The Stones.
 Janis Joplin.
 The Band.
 Johnny Winter.
 Gordon Lightfoot.
 James Cotton.
 Ian and Sylvia.
 All are artists Friedman worked with in the 1960s.

 In 2016, his wife Donna stumbled upon them.
 They’re remarkable — not just for their power and professionalism, but because they’re atypical musician images.

 They’re much more human.
 Freidman took his photos as a friend, not a “photographer.”

 But he was a damn good one, for sure.